MaorProjects/Arkanoid/README.md

 The game is for 1 or 2 players.
-Move with the arrows so that the ball does not fall. for 2 players use also 'a' and 'd'.
+Move with the arrows so that the ball does not fall. for 2 players use also 'a' and 'd'. press 'p' for pause and space to continue.